Macabresoft/Macabre2D/README.md

 * Optionally fork Macabre2D
 * Clone Macabre2D
-* Create a separate repository for content which operates as a git repository inside of the `/Project/` folder ([use a template](https://github.com/Macabresoft/Macabre2D-Project-Template))
+* Create a separate repository for content which operates as a git repository inside the `/Project/` folder ([use a template](https://github.com/Macabresoft/Macabre2D-Project-Template))
 * Run the `Macabre2D.UI.Editor` project once to generate default content
 * Add custom scripts to the Macabre2D.Scripts project (inside the Scripts folder, which is a link to inside `/Content`)

 ## Icon Troubleshooting

 MonoGame expects both an Icon.bmp and an Icon.ico in the project folder.
 Make sure the BMP is 256 x 256 and contains an alpha channel.
 The easiest way to create a bmp with an alpha channel that MonoGame understands is by loading the image into GIMP, making sure the `Image -> Mode` is set to RGB, and exporting it as BMP.
 When exporting, open up `Advanced Options` and select `32 bits - A8 R8 G8 B8`.

+## Disclosures

+This product does not use AI in any capacity and never will.